aws/aws-fpga/hdk/docs/IPI_GUI_Vivado_Setup.md

 Change only directives for opt_design ,place_design, phys_opt_design, and route_design.
 Do not change Strategy options as this overrides certain options in the HLx environment at this time.

 Refer to [IPI Tutorials and Examples](./IPI_GUI_Examples.md) to get started.

+<a name="summary"></a>
+# Summary

+Now that you are familar with building an [customer examples](../cl/examples/README.md) on F1 (AFI) and running on F1 using the CLI/TCL method; this guide has helped you setup Vivado for IP Integrator, please move to the [IP Integrator Tutorials and Examples](./IPI_GUI_Examples.md).
+This documentation will help you get started on example designs, new designs, and additional tutorials.